Treveon Graham: Charlotte Hornets (2016–2018)

 In July 2016, Graham joined the Orlando Magic white team for the Orlando Summer League and the Utah Jazz for the Las Vegas Summer League.
 On July 26, 2016, he signed with the Charlotte Hornets.
 In his second game for the Hornets on November 7, 2016, Graham scored his first NBA points when he knocked down a three-pointer from the left wing during a 122–100 win over the Indiana Pacers.
 On April 10, 2017, he scored a career-high 14 points in an 89–79 loss to the Milwaukee Bucks.
 On June 29, 2018, the Hornets announced that they would decline a qualifying offer to Graham, making him a free agent.

 Brooklyn Nets (2018–2019)

 On July 30, 2018, Graham signed with the Brooklyn Nets.
 On the season, Graham appeared in 35 games, scoring 5.3 points per game.
 During the season, he was sidelined for two months with a hamstring injury.
 Graham did a rehab stint with the Long Island Nets before returning to Brooklyn.

 Minnesota Timberwolves (2019–2020)

 On July 7, 2019, Graham was sent to the Golden State Warriors as part of a trade package for Kevin Durant.
 The following day, Graham and Shabazz Napier were traded to the Minnesota Timberwolves in exchange for the draft rights to Lior Eliyahu.

 Atlanta Hawks (2020)

 On January 16, 2020, Graham, along with Jeff Teague, was traded to the Atlanta Hawks in exchange for Allen Crabbe.

-Long Island Nets (2022–present)
+Long Island Nets (2022–2023)

 On January 25, 2022, Graham was acquired off waivers by the Long Island Nets.

+Montreal Alliance (2023)

+On May 2, 2023, Graham signed with the Montreal Alliance of the Canadian Elite Basketball League.
+With Montreal, Graham averaged 14.6 points and 9.3 rebounds per game.
+He finished second in the CEBL in rebounding behind Simi Shittu of the Calgary Surge.

+Motor City Cruise (2023–2024)

+On October 21, 2023, Graham signed with the Detroit Pistons, but was waived the same day.
+Nine days later, he joined the Motor City Cruise.
+However, he was waived on January 26, 2024.

+Taoyuan Pauian Pilots (2024–present)

+On February 7, 2024, Graham signed with the Taoyuan Pauian Pilots of the P. League+.
+On July 31, he re-sigend with the Taoyuan Pauian Pilots.

+On August 31, 2025, Graham once more re-signed with the Pilots.